dwcaraway/govly/README.md

     $ psql -c 'create user vitals password 'vitals';' -U postgres
     $ psql -c 'CREATE DATABASE vitalsdev WITH OWNER vitals;' -U postgres

+To create the (empty) database tables

+    $ python manage.py db migrate

+To create and populate the database tables with canned data

+    $ python manage.py db recreate

+## Run the Development Server
 To launch a development server, run the below. _NOTE: DO NOT USE BUILT-IN SERVER FOR PRODUCTION_
 ```
 $ python manage.py runserver